turingschool/curriculum/source/topics/extract_notification_service.markdown

 We need better tests!

-#### Introducing Mailcatcher
+### Introducing Mailcatcher

 Mailcatcher is a great little app that acts as an SMTP host, the protocol used to send email.
 It offers a web app that makes it easy to see what emails were "sent" (and really caught) by our tests.

-We don't need to put it in the Gemfile, just install the gem from the terminal:
+We don't need to put it in the Gemfile, just install the gem from the terminal and start it up:

 {% terminal %}
 $ gem install mailcatcher
+$ mailcatcher
 {% endterminal %}

-#### Configuring Action Mailer
+### Configuring Action Mailer

 Action Mailer is the component of Rails that handles email.
 We need to configure it to use mailcatcher as the SMTP server.